Predicting Forest Cover Type¶

 print("Size of the dimensionality reduced validation dataset", dimr_X_val_final_selected.shape)

-Size of the dimensionality reduced training dataset (12096, 5) Size of the dimensionality reduced validation dataset (3024, 5)
+Size of the dimensionality reduced training dataset (12096, 5)

 from sklearn.ensemble import ExtraTreesClassifier